MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 ## About Our Project

-You can access more information about the process of choosing the question in [brainstorming](0_domain_study/brainstorming.md) file.
+You can access more information about the process of choosing the question in the [brainstorming](0_domain_study/brainstorming.md) file.

 ### 🚀 Problem Statement